Rogue (Marvel Comics): Back to the X-Men

-Rogue and Gambit return to the X-Men as part of Marvel's ReLoad.
+Rogue and Gambit return to the X-Men as part of Marvel's X-Men Reload.
 Over time, Rogue's own abilities return, although exactly how and when is never revealed or discussed.
 However, she no longer possesses the abilities she absorbed from Ms. Marvel.
 Rogue and Gambit are both put on Havok's team and participated in various missions.

 As described in her own miniseries, Rogue then travels down south to save a young mutant girl from her powers.
 While there, she meets Campbell St. Ange, a young man immune to Rogue's lethal touch.
 Also while there, Rogue forcibly absorbs knowledge from her Aunt Carrie that explains that Rogue's mother traveled to the Far Banks, a dream-realm, to stop her father from getting there.
 Rogue encounters the incorporeal spirit of her mother therein and absorbs her memories.
 After the reunion, her mother's trapped spirit can finally move on.
 Rogue subsequently goes back to her Aunt Carrie and makes amends with her.

-Rogue then returns to the X-Men and confronts the monstrous Golgotha (large space creatures with telepathic abilities that induce insanity in some by bringing out and, to some extent, amplifying people's emotions).
-As the result of Golgotha influence, Rogue and Gambit get into a fight about the reality of their relationship with Rogue's uncontrollable powers.
-He claims if they were always able to touch, Rogue would have been "just another one-night stand," that they would have parted much sooner, before leaving.
-Amplified under the influence of Golgotha, Wolverine's hidden emotions come out, revealing to Rogue he desires her in a romantic/sexual way and, in fact, always had.
-He and Rogue passionately kiss, until both her power affect him, and Emma Frost telepathically interrupts.